vinas94/RainAustralia/README.md

 ### Results
 <div align="justify">
 There were 5 different model runs in total.
 Each run was a slight modification of the previous one in effort to improve performance.
-Two of these runs (*lively-voice-2* - the baseline and *autumn-gorge-4* - best run) are described below.
+Two of these runs (lively-voice-2 - the baseline and autumn-gorge-4 - the best run) are described below.
 </div>

 #### Base run